Wreath Macdonald polynomials as eigenstates: Bosons

-Returning to representation theory, note that the irreducible representations of $\Sigma_n$ are indexed by partitions of $n$ (since the conjugacy classes are).
-Letting $V_\lambda$ denote this corresponding irrep, we have the classic result: \begin{thm} The map $R\rightarrow\Lambda$ induced by
+Returning to representation theory, note that the irreducible representations (irrep for short) of $\Sigma_n$ are indexed by partitions of $n$.
+Letting $V_\lambda$ denote this corresponding irrep, we have the classic result: \begin{thm} The linear map $R\rightarrow\Lambda$ induced by

 is a ring isomorphism. \end{thm} We call this map the \textit{Frobenius characteristic}.
 Of note is that under this map, $h_n$ and $e_n$ correspond to the trivial and sign representations of $\Sigma_n$, respectively.
 Finally, for $\lambda=(1^{m_1}2^{m_2}\ldots)$, if we let